BurndiL/BalatroAP/README.md

 To install this mod create a new folder in `%AppData%/Roaming/Balatro/Mods/` called `BalatroAP` and put the files from this repository in there. ![Your AppData Folder should look something like this](https://i.imgur.com/3JzrdlV.png).

 You should be good to go then!
 If there are any issues, consider going to the Archipelago After Dark Discord server, there is a Balatro thread somewhere.
 Or message me on Discord @Burndi.

+# Connecting

+In Balatro you can simply connect by selecting the profile "Archipelago" in the profile selector.
+It is adviced that you backup your existing save files, even though they should not be modified or deleted by this mod.